Nazeofel/Nazeofel/README.md

-# Hi I'm Naofel Welcome on my GitHub Page !
+# Hi I'm Alexander Welcome on my GitHub Page !

-Hi, I'm Naofel (Nazeofel perhaps), I do Javascript.

-Well...
-I'm trying to <3.
+I do Javascript...
+Well, I'm trying to.

 PS: Learning is important.